 - A heat source such as a propane burner, gas stove, or electric element

 - A fine mesh bag to hold the grains

 - A way to suspend the grain bag above the kettle to drain after the mash.
 I use a ratcheting pulley system, others have found simpler ways such as placing a circular grill grate on top of the kettle.

 - Heavy-duty brewing gloves for handling the hot grain bag

-The mesh bag is arguably the most important element of BIAB.
+The mesh brew bag is arguably the most important element of BIAB.
 You will need a very large and durable fine mesh bag that can hold 20-30 pounds (or more) of hot wet grains.
 A typical grain bill for a 5-gallon batch is around 10-12 pounds of dry grain.
 Add water absorption and you can double or even triple the weight.
-I love my brew bag but I’ve also heard great things about the wilser bag.
+I love my brew bag and highly recommend them.